fraser182/Blu-Ray-Shop-Inventory/README.md

 # Solo Project: Blu-Ray Store

-A Full-Stack RESTful App for a Blu-Ray Store Owner wanting to keep track of stock.
+A Full-Stack RESTful App for a Blu-Ray Store Owner wanting to keep track of inventory.

 ## Brief
 The owner of a Blu-Ray Store wants an app to track their shop's inventory.
 This is not an app which the customer will see, it is an admin/management app for the shop workers.